Choosing a UGC platform for Shopify: a buyer’s guide

 In this article

 "UGC platform" covers a wide range of tools whose marketing pages all look the same: galleries, badges, the word "authentic" several times.
 Comparing feature lists will not separate them, because every list claims every feature.
-What separates them is the jobs a platform actually has to do, checked one at a time and honestly.
+Every single one.
+What separates a good platform from a poor one is the set of jobs it actually has to do, checked one at a time and honestly.
 If you are weighing whether to buy at all, the trade-off is laid out in build vs buy: the real cost of building shoppable UGC galleries in-house.

 What does a UGC platform actually have to do?

-• Stay fast, do all of the above without dragging down page speed and Core Web Vitals.
+- Stay fast, doing all of the above without dragging down page speed, Core Web Vitals, or the mobile experience the rest of the store depends on.

 The criteria that matter